Estus-Dev/chip-8-database-rs/README.md

 You can also provide descriptions of the various CHIP-8 platforms out there, or describe the effects of enabling various quirks.

+> Isn't this "cheating"?
+If I'm trying to learn how to build an emulator, why would I pull in this package?

+Don't worry.
+The only things in this crate that you should use in your emulator's core are the ROM lookup functions, to determine which quirks to apply.
+It's still up to you to build your emulator and implement those quirks.

+The goal of the rest of this crate is to help with the polish in your emulator's frontend.
+If you wouldn't shy away from using a crate like `winit` or `eframe` to create a window, you shouldn't worry about using this either.

 ## Usage

 ```rust